 Yes, a meticulous project plan provides all the context you need for key stakeholders with very specific questions, but not every project member wants to go through pages and pages of documentation.
 For example, your CEO doesn’t need to sift through every technical and non-technical requirement you need for your project.
 They want a summary of when they can expect deliverables.

-With a project roadmap’s intended purpose in mind, you need to ensure you’re building a project roadmap that fulfills the why.
-Our template library offers two specific views for a project roadmap that can be adapted for any type of project you may be leading.
+With a roadmap’s intended purpose in mind, you need to ensure you’re building a roadmap that fulfills the why.
+Our template library offers two specific views for a roadmap that can be adapted for any type of project you may be leading.

 The first view we offer is a Timeline View meant for deadline-oriented project managers and teams.
 For project managers whose biggest challenge might be managing expectations on timelines and deliverables, this view provides a snapshot of how the project’s key initiatives should unfold.
 Milestones can be used to explicitly point out to the team, “Hey, this is when this is due.”